SillyTavern/SillyTavern-Docs/Usage/API Connections/Poe.md

 order: 25
 icon: dependabot
 ---
-# How to get Poe API p-b cookie
+# Poe (p-b cookie)

+Instructions for connecting SillyTavern to Poe.com AI bots.

 First make an account on poe.com, then follow these instructions for your OS: